oztexan/jamanager/USER_STORIES.md

   - Edit existing chord sheet URLs
   - Save the changes
 - And the URL should be validated for accessibility

+### Story 8.3: Chord Sheet Access Control
+**As a** pleb (anonymous user)
+**I want** to be unable to see or manage chord sheets
+**So that** only authorized users (bosses and musos) can access chord sheet information

+**Acceptance Criteria:**
+- Given I'm viewing a jam session as an anonymous user (pleb)
+- When I look at the song list
+- Then I should not see chord sheet status icons (✓, ⚠) next to song titles
+- And I should not see the "Chord Sheet" button for any songs
+- And I should not be able to access chord sheet editing functionality
+- And only registered users (bosses and musos) should see chord sheet status and the "Chord Sheet" button

+### Story 8.4: Real-time Chord Sheet Updates
+**As a** user
+**I want** to see chord sheet changes in real-time
+**So that** I can see when chord sheets are added, updated, or removed by other users

+**Acceptance Criteria:**
+- Given I'm viewing a jam session
+- When another user adds a chord sheet to a song
+- Then I should see the chord sheet icon and status update immediately
+- And when another user updates a chord sheet URL
+- Then I should see the updated chord sheet status immediately
+- And when another user removes a chord sheet
+- Then I should see the chord sheet icon disappear immediately
+- And I should not need to refresh the page to see these updates
+- And the updates should appear for all users viewing the jam simultaneously

 ---